-In agile, the same “stuff” is split into small batches of features, where each batch delivers value independently.
+In agile methods, the same “stuff” is split into small batches of features, where each batch delivers value independently.
 Each batch proceeds through all the development activities before starting another batch.
 Suddenly a feedback loop of many months has been cut to a few weeks.
 Bugs are found while the design is still fresh in the developer’s mind.
 It’s possible to show users what you have and find out if it’s what they really want.
 Even better, it may be possible to release a batch and collect payment as soon as that batch has completed.
 Value is delivered faster and with less effort.

 Small Independent Batches Also Create Flexibility

 In addition, the project is more flexible because each batch is independent of the others and delivers value on its own.
 This makes it easy to change the order of batches, drop batches which haven’t yet been started, and add in new batches.

 In short, one of the main reasons agile works is because the work has been split into small, independent batches and each batch is finished before another batch is started.